claudiahnandez/Funding-Formula-App/README.md

 a website call <a href="https://www.showmeshiny.com/">Show Me Shiny</a> with good examples but some of those apps you can notice not a lot of effort went into making them.
 If you like my setup you are more than welcome to copy it.
 I comment pretty profusely so hopefully everything is understandable enough.
+</br></br>
+<strong><i>Note: the code is up but will not run on R studio because it needs immediate access to a server for the school I work for.
+For security resons, this server is not accessible.
+A link to the app will be posted soon..</i></strong>